 However, many naturally produced materials also persist in the environment for very long periods.
-For example, certain types of wood such as the sequoia can survive for 500 years in the biotic environment after being felled due to the high concentration of the antioxidant/antibacterial tannin in the bark.
-Natural rubber (cis-polyisoprene) is a hydrocarbon polymer, which oxo-biodegrades naturally in the form of latex as it comes from the rubber tree.
+For example, certain types of wood such as the sequoia can survive for 500 years in the biotic environment after being felled due to the high concentration of the antioxidant/antibacterial tannin in the bark.32 Natural rubber (cis-polyisoprene) is a hydrocarbon polymer, which oxo-biodegrades naturally in the form of latex as it comes from the rubber tree.
 However, it can also be synthesized in a chemical plant, and synthetic cispolyisoprene shows exactly the same behavior in a bioactive environment.
 The same is true of other hydrocarbon rubbers (e.g., polybutadiene) not found in nature.
 Strikingly, however, both natural and synthetic rubbers after formulation with antioxidants in automotive tires, like sequoia wood, do not detectably biodegrade for many decades in the outdoor environment.
 This is because the antioxidants added during manufacture inhibit the formation of low molar mass oxidation products that are absorbed and utilized as a source of energy by bacteria and fungi.
-The nonbiodegradability of commercial rubber products is then not a consequence of the nonbiodegradability of the rubber molecule whether natural or synthetic but of the inhibition of its oxidation by antioxidants.32 to peroxidation and biodegradation as commercial products due to the presence of antioxidants and stabilizers.34-36 They are also highly resistant to hydrolysis, and for this reason they cannot hydro-biodegrade.
-However, it has been shown that they can be made oxo-biodegradable by the use of prooxidant additives11-17,19-27,32 leading to hydrophilic surface modification friendly to microorganisms that are thus able to bioassimilate the low molar mass oxidation products (see below).
+The nonbiodegradability of commercial rubber products is then not a consequence of the nonbiodegradability of the rubber molecule whether natural or synthetic but of the inhibition of its oxidation by antioxidants.32

+Polyolefins are hydrophobic hydrocarbon polymers similar to the rubbers, and like the rubbers, they are very resistant to peroxidation and biodegradation as commercial products due to the presence of antioxidants and stabilizers.^{34-36} They are also highly resistant to hydrolysis, and for this reason they cannot hydro-biodegrade.
+However, it has been shown that they can be made oxo-biodegradable by the use of prooxidant additives^{11-17,19-27,32} leading to hydrophilic surface modification friendly to microorganisms that are thus able to bioassimilate the low molar mass oxidation products (see below).